rclone/rclone/docs/content/commands/rclone_serve_webdav.md

 If you supply the parameter `--auth-proxy /path/to/program` then rclone will use that program to generate backends on the fly which then are used to authenticate incoming requests.
-This uses a simple JSON based protocl with input on STDIN and output on STDOUT.
+This uses a simple JSON based protocol with input on STDIN and output on STDOUT.

 **PLEASE NOTE:** `--auth-proxy` and `--authorized-keys` cannot be used together, if `--auth-proxy` is set the authorized keys option will be